akostrik/udg/README.md

 Sorbonne University, Master Informatics, DAAR (Développement des Algorithmes d’Application Réticulaire)

-# Unweighted Undirected Unit Disk Graph (UDG) with Algos
+# (Unweighted Undirected) Unit Disk Graph with Algos
 *UDG*, *Unit Disk Graph*, *Geometric graph* G=(V,E) in a 2D plane: a set of points called vertices, and a threshold on the distance between the points : there is an edge between two vertices if and only if the Euclidean distance between the two vertices is smaller than this threshold.

 ## FVS, Feedback Vertex Set